 Newtontoppen Ski Camp

-The Atomfjella area is known for its good snow conditions.
-This will be an experience out of the ordinary.
-The trip starts with 180 km of snowmobile transport.
+Newtontoppen is placed in the Atomfjella area, which is known for its good snow conditions.
+This will be a ski camp experience out of the ordinary.
+The adventure starts with 180 km of snowmobile transport.

 About the itinerary